pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 All of these benefit from using a shared attribute or class, because it makes searching easier.
 Tools can present a list of filter names that’s dynamically built from the available images, regardless of the fact that it varies across missions.
 Search facets can be constructed that allow easy search of these metadata values, even though the definition is slightly different
 (see the section on Definitional Nuances, below).
 Trends can be found in data sets even when the physical interpretation (such as DN to physical unit conversion) varies across missions.
 Some may question this, but it is our belief that it is the philosophy behind the PDS4 Information Model.
 Regardless of that, it is the foundation around which IMG is built.
-So we ask data providers to please try to reuse items as much as feasible when working on new missions.<br>
+So we ask data providers to please try to reuse items as much as feasible when working on new missions.
 As an example, the MSL and Mars 2020 engineering cameras do not actually use a mission-specific data dictionary.
 All the concepts can be expressed using IMG’s and other disciplines’ data dictionaries.
 That is in fact the goal - being able to describe everything in a multimission way.

 ## Relationship to Other Dictionaries
 IMG is intended to be the primary dictionary used to describe cameras and images.
 There are several other dictionaries that can be used to augment image data products by working in conjunction with IMG.